Bicester: Air

-Bicester is within an hour's drive of three international airports and 8 mi from Oxford Airport.
-Luton Airport is the nearest international airport, 43 mi by road, taking around 1 hour 5 minutes.
+Bicester is within an hour's drive of three major airports and 8 mi from Oxford Airport.
+Luton Airport is the nearest major airport, 43 mi by road, taking around 1 hour 5 minutes.
 Due to the town's location beside the M40 motorway, it is a slightly shorter journey time of 51 minutes to Heathrow Airport which is 54 mi away and 54 minutes to Birmingham Airport which is 52 mi away.
+Bicester Airfield, available for private flights, is located adjacent to the town of Bicester to the north.